foundersandcoders/Node-Intro-Workshop/README.md

 into your command-line to experiment with javascript code.
 Press ctrl + c to exit the REPL mode.

-The command-line command `node path_to_program.js` also allows you to execute javascript programs you've written and will print what the program returns to the console.
+The command-line command `node path_to_program.js` also allows you to execute javascript programs you've written (that don't use browser features) and will print what the program returns to the console.
 I recommend using this to test your code to get more comfortable with your command-line.

-### What is a server?
+### what is a server?

 What is a server?
 What's a front-end and back-end?